 No, not always - just imagine this; the 'change the date' card casually place alongside the original invitation.
-It only takes a quick glance to accidentally clock the wrong date which is one reason why I didn't design the cards to look like any of my invitation suite designs.
-That being said if you have your heart set on 'change the date' cards that match your invitations ask the stationer that created your invitations I'm sure they'd be more than happy to oblige.
+It only takes a quick glance to accidentally clock the wrong date.
+That being said if you have your heart set on 'change the date' cards that match your invitations ask the original stationer that created your invitations I'm sure they'd be more than happy to oblige.

 If you've got this far and would love to order 'change the date' cards I thought it worth mentioning a few things about the card designs.